ibm-cloud-docs/vpc/vpn-add-connection.md

 You can add connections when [creating a VPN gateway](/docs/vpc?topic=vpc-vpn-create-gateway&interface=ui), or after provisioning one.
 When you configure a VPN connection, you can choose to connect with auto-negotiation or use a pre-defined custom IKE or IPsec policy.
 For more information, see [About policy negotiation](/docs/vpc?topic=vpc-using-vpn#policy-negotiation).
 {: shortdesc}

-The IKE and IPsec security options that you specify for the connection must exactly match the ones that are set on the peer gateway for the network outside your VPC.
+The IKE and IPsec security options that you specify for the VPN connection must exactly match the ones that are set on the peer gateway for the network outside your VPC.
 {: important}

 ## Adding a connection in the console